 We first show that a single valley crossing of the fixation type suffices to induce high accessibility.
 Starting at an arbitrary initial genotype $x$ with fitness $f_x$, we make use of the crossing event in the first step to move to the genotype $x_1$ that has the lowest fitness among the $\ell$ available neighbours.
 The probability distribution function of this fitness value is given by

-for large $\ell$ and small $z$, and using (\ref{JK-Hegarty-Martinsson}) we conclude that an accessible path will be found with certainty from the second step onwards.
+for large $\ell$ and small $z$, and using (\ref{JK-Hegarty-Martinsson}) we conclude that an accessible path will be found with certainty from the second step onward.
 The expected number of accessible paths starting from a random fitness value can be shown to grow exponentially as $2^\ell-\ell$ in this setting \cite{JK-Deecke2015}.

-The analysis of paths with stochastic tunneling events is more subtle\footnote{This part is based on unpublished notes by \'{E}ric Brunet \cite{JK-Brunet2015}.}.
+The analysis of paths with stochastic tunnelling events is more subtle\footnote{This part is based on unpublished notes by \'{E}ric Brunet \cite{JK-Brunet2015}.}.
 Following the setup of Sect.~\ref{JK-Sec:Directed}, we fix the initial and final fitness values at $f_x = 1-\beta$ and $f_y = 1$, respectively.
-We consider paths of length $\ell$ with a fixed number $t$ of tunneling events, and denote by $\psi_t(\ell,\beta)$ the probability that such a path is accessible.
+We consider paths of length $\ell$ with a fixed number $t$ of tunnelling events, and denote by $\psi_t(\ell,\beta)$ the probability that such a path is accessible.
 We know from (\ref{JK-directed-expectation}) that $\psi_0(\ell,\beta) = \frac{\beta^{\ell-1}}{(\ell-1)!}$.
 For general $t$ and $\ell \geq 3$, the $\psi_t$ satisfy the recursion relation

-The first term on the right hand side describes the situation when the first step is a tunneling event.
+The first term on the right hand side describes the situation when the first step is a tunnelling event.
 This implies that the second fitness value $f_{x_1} \in [0,1-\beta]$, which happens with probability $1-\beta$, whereas the subsequent value $u = f_{x_2}$ has to be in $[1-\beta,1]$.
-From this point on one has to cover the remaining $\ell-2$ steps using $t-1$ tunneling events.
-The second term covers the cases where fitness increases in the first step, such that $f_{x_1} = u \in [1-\beta,1]$ and the remaining $\ell-1$ steps can make use of all $t$ tunneling events.
+From this point on one has to cover the remaining $\ell-2$ steps using $t-1$ tunnelling events.
+The second term covers the cases where fitness increases in the first step, such that $f_{x_1} = u \in [1-\beta,1]$ and the remaining $\ell-1$ steps can make use of all $t$ tunnelling events.
 The solution of (\ref{JK-recursion}) with the appropriate boundary conditions is given by

 Integrating (\ref{JK-recursion-solution}) with respect to $\beta$ and multiplying by the total number of directed paths $\ell!$ one obtains the expected number of paths with arbitrary starting fitness as